dotnet/corefx/README.md

   a linked list dictionary, a bit vector, and collections that contain only strings.
 These collections exist in .NET Core primarily for backwards compatibility and generally should be avoided when writing new code.

+* **System.ComponentModel**.
+Provides types used to implement the run-time and design-time behavior of components and controls.

 * **System.Console**.
 Provides the Console class, which enables access to the standard input, output, and error streams for console-based applications.